-Nurture and follow up each interested decision maker in order to move them into later stages of the sales process.
+Nurture and follow up with each interested decision-maker in order to move them into later stages of the sales process.
 Make sure to leverage marketing automation to deliver personalized messages in context.

 Giving your customer a tailor-made experience as they journey through the sales process makes the journey enjoyable.
 Moreover, the personalized service makes them feel important.
 Consequently, a happy customer will tell others about their experience with you, making them an advocate of your brand.

 The principle presented in the flipped sales funnel is perfect; however, there’s not a lot of evidence that can prove that it works perfectly and brings more results than the traditional sales funnel.
 But that doesn’t mean we will scratch the idea.
 No one should be more open to new ideas and strategies than marketers.

 Joseph Jaffe, one of the speakers in that event, has a better suggestion – integrate the traditional and flipped sales funnel together.
 Jaffe, as if by a stroke of fate, wrote a book a few years earlier with the same title – Flip the Funnel.